 - Problem: Questions about what challenges the prospect is currently dealing with to help reps address their specific needs.

-- Need payoff: Questions about solutions to drive home that the product will benefit the prospect’s organization.
+- Need payoff: Questions about potential solutions to reveal and drive home that the product will benefit the prospect’s organization.

 Rather than following a rigid script for every sales conversation, SPIN Selling teaches reps to ask situational questions to move their prospects through the sales funnel.